 We will continue to review our training sessions annually and make amendments to ensure that it is current and that all changes are made to meet the changes in the legislation.

+G+T has established an effective base for assessing and managing modern slavery risks.
 We will continue to review our policies and procedures to ensure that we are effectively monitoring and assessing any risks in our operations and with our suppliers.
 This will involve consideration of stakeholder engagement with our policy documents and procedures.
-We will update these policies and procedures where appropriate following such review, or in response to changes and developments relating to modern slavery risks more broadly.
-In the next reporting period, we will implement a periodic update on modern slavery risks to the firm’s risk committee.
+We will update these policies and procedures where appropriate following such review, in response to changes and developments relating to modern slavery risks more broadly, or changes in obligations.

-All of G+T’s associated entities have been made aware of the Act’s requirements and these have been endorsed by the various boards.
+All Gilbert + Tobin’s other associated entities have been made aware of the Act’s requirements and their Boards have noted this statement.

-This Modern Slavery Statement was approved by the board of the Gilbert + Tobin partnership on 12 December 2023.
-The Boards of the other entities listed in Table 1 then subsequently have adopted this Modern Slavery Statement for their operations.
+This Modern Slavery Statement was approved by the board of the Gilbert + Tobin partnership on 20 November 2024 on behalf of Gilbert + Tobin and G&T Service Company.
+The Board of G&T Service Company then subsequently approved this Modern Slavery Statement for their operations.

 Signed by